 Senate Bill No. 1525, also known as Public Act No. 25-120, amends the Teachers' Retirement System statutes by redefining key terms and modifying various processes.
-The term "Employer" in section 10-183b is revised to exclude the State Education Resource Center for members hired on or after July 1, 2025, while the definition of "Public school" is updated to clarify that the Center applies only to members hired before that date.
-The bill also makes retirement applications irrevocable upon submission and establishes that benefits will begin accruing the month after the application is submitted.
-Additionally, it adjusts survivor benefits, allowing designated beneficiaries to receive accumulated contributions with interest, and outlines the order of entitlement in the absence of a designation.
+The term "Employer" in section 10-183b is redefined to exclude the State Education Resource Center for members hired on or after July 1, 2025, while the definition of "Public school" is updated to clarify that the Center applies only to members hired before that date.
+The bill also makes retirement applications irrevocable upon submission and establishes that benefits will begin accruing the month following the application.
+Additionally, it revises survivor benefits, allowing designated beneficiaries to receive accumulated contributions with interest, and outlines the management structure of the Teachers' Retirement Board, including the election process for board members.

 APP Joint Favorable: 10-183t